Aleksandar Petrović (footballer, born 1914): International career

 He played nine matches for the Yugoslavia national football team and scored five goals.
 His debut was on 22 May 1938 against Italy in Genova, a 0–4 loss, and his final match was on 22 September 1940 in Belgrade against Romania, also a defeat, this time by 1–2.
 He was also part of Yugoslavia's squad for the football tournament at the 1948 Summer Olympics, but he did not play in any matches.

 Coaching career

-After finishing his playing career, he managed a number of Yugoslav clubs such as NK Jesenice, FK Proleter Zrenjanin, FK Željezničar Sarajevo, RFK Novi Sad, FK Radnički Niš and FK Zvezda Subotica, being considered his major achievement the promotion to the Yugoslav First League of a relatively minor Serbian club FK Crvenka, in 1970.
+After finishing his playing career, he managed a number of Yugoslav clubs such as NK Jesenice, Proleter Zrenjanin, Željezničar, FK Novi Sad, Radnički Niš and FK Zvezda Subotica, being considered his major achievement the promotion to the Yugoslav First League of a relatively minor Serbian club FK Crvenka, in 1970.

 After retiring from football, he continued living in Subotica where he eventually died in summer of 1987 with 73 years of age.